mgoldsmith1/Loyola-Virtual-Exchange/osc-project-6/README.md

 ## Requirements ##

+* Functional Requirements
+	- Provides multi-threaded order traffic engine.

+* Non-Functional Requirements
+	- Provides the ability for the simulation of a financial exchange.
+	- Provides delegation of an exchange feed.

 ## Installation ##

+*

-Features List:
+## Features List: ##

-* Provides live updates of stock exchange information
+* Provides live updates of financial exchange information.
 * Integrate the Financial Information Exchange Application Programming Interface to:
-* Provides easy simulation of trades
+* Provides simulation of message/order routing.
-* Provide string responses for stock exchange quotes for clients to trade based on
+* Provide string responses for financial exchange quotes for clients to trade based on.

 ## Frequently Asked Questions (FAQ) ##